FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getaparticipant"></a>
 # **GetAParticipant**
-> ConferenceParticipantResult GetAParticipant (string accountId, string conferenceId, string callId)
+> ConferenceParticipantResult GetAParticipant (string conferenceId, string callId)

 Get a Participant